wix-playground/stylable-components/specs/selectionlist.md

 | dataScheme | object | { id: 'id', displayText: 'displayText' } | no | Maps the object properties to the relevant properties required by the ItemRenderer |
 | itemRenderer | func | default itemRenderer | no | Renders an item in the list |

+**Note** that if both datasource and children are present then the children are rendered first and then the dataSource items.

 ### Datasource

 The datasource property accepts the following:
-* string[] | Symbol - The ItemRenderer handles the creation of ListItems from this data type.
+* Array<string | Symbol> - The ItemRenderer handles the creation of ListItems from this data type.
 A symbol should be used to identify a divider item.
-* Object[] | Symbol - When using an object array, the dataScheme property should be updated to according to the object.
+* Array<object | Symbol> - When using an object array, the dataScheme property should be updated to according to the object.

-Note that if children are passed to the component, the dataSource property is ignored.

 ## Styling

-you can customize the following internal parts:
+You can customize the following internal parts:

 * item - selector applying to items in the list

 ### states:

- the following states apply to the top level:
+The following states apply to the top level:

 | Name | Type | Default |  Description |
 | -- | -- | -- | -- |